ananyakotia/idli_ext/code/nss/README.md

 ## Overview
 The India Data Lab Initiative (IDLI) harmonizes India’s flagship household and firm surveys so researchers can work with consistent, analysis-ready microdata.
 By standardizing layouts, reconciling evolving classification systems, and validating outputs against official benchmarks, the lab lowers the fixed cost of using datasets such as the National Sample Surveys (NSS) and the Annual Survey of Industries (ASI).

+This repository provides a standardized, reproducible Stata-based pipeline for processing and cleaning publicly available NSS labour, NSS consumption, NSS enterprise and ASI datasets.
+The goal of this project is to make high-quality, fully cleaned, analysis-ready datasets easily accessible to:

+- Researchers
+- Academicians
+- Policy analysts
+- Students and data users

+The scripts convert publicly available raw data into consistent, harmonized, clean `.dta` and `.csv` outputs, ensuring that users can directly begin analysis without spending time on data wrangling.

 ## Repository layout
 - `code/asi/` – Stata workflows to clean ASI state-by-industry panels and produce validation graphics (for example, `clean_asi_nic3xstate.do` and `validation_graphs.do`).【F:code/asi/clean_asi_nic3xstate.do†L1-L44】【F:code/asi/validation_graphs.do†L1-L30】
 - `code/nss/` – Harmonization pipelines for NSS consumption, labor, and enterprise surveys along with shared resources such as district concordances.【F:code/nss/nss_cons/00_master_nss_cons.do†L1-L13】【F:code/nss/nss_lab/00_master_nss_lab.do†L1-L12】【F:code/nss/district_concordance/nss_lab_ent_dist_merge.do†L1-L34】
 - `documentation/` – Supporting materials referenced by the scripts (for example, district concordance workbooks consumed by `nss_lab_ent_dist_merge.do`).【F:code/nss/district_concordance/nss_lab_ent_dist_merge.do†L5-L24】

+## Repository Structure
+The entire code base for the project is maintained on GitHub.
+The following is the folder structure we followed.

+GitHub --> idli_ext --> code --> nss --> nss_lab

+Master do-files run the entire workflow.
+Individual scripts may be executed for validation, **but must not be altered**.

 ## Harmonization workflows
 ### NSS surveys